danioellay/gramcracker/README.md

 By default, this will open the _Nonogram Generator_ window, where you can create a black and white image that will be turned into a nonogram after pressing 'OK'.
 Alternatively, you can specify a nonogram encoding file to load at the start, skipping the generator.
 Lastly, you can give the name of a solver to immediately solve the loaded nonogram.
 Example uses:
-> python -m gui nonograms/example_04c.lp
+> python -m gui nonograms/example_04.txt
 >
-> python -m gui nonograms/example_05.lp sbs-improved
+> python -m gui nonograms/example_03.lp sbs-improved

 ### Manual Solving
-Inside the _Nonogram GUI_, you can try to solve a nonogram manually by clicking on the cells.
+Inside the _Nonogram GUI_, you can try to solve a nonogram manually by left-clicking on the cells.
+You can also mark cells by right-clicking them.
 By default, unsatisfied hints are emphasized in red.
 You can disable this in the 'View' menu.

 ### Automatic Solving